mio-mio-12/MVMod/README.md

 # MVMod
-COD4 Mod aimed at improving editability and modernization
+COD4 Mod for quick editing workflows

 NOT for playability or balance.
 Purely to smooth and refresh the experience of faking frags for MVM
 ---